 Semen consists of seminal plasma and sperms.
 At a time, 200-300 million sperms are ejaculated at once.
 The Head contains acrosome apically, which contains enzymes that facilitate the entry of sperm into the ovum.
 It is followed by an elongated nucleus (haploid).

 - The middle piece has multiple mitochondria that deliver energy for the sperm’s movement.

-- The tail is a flagellum that protrudes out of the cell body and is responsible for the vigorous motility of sperms.
-The tail helps sperm in swimming to reach towards the ovum.
+- The tail is a flagellum that protrudes out of the cell body and is responsible for the vigorous motility of sperm.
+The tail helps sperm in swimming to reach the ovum.

 Female Reproductive System